Updated: Feb 5

 (A practical IT leader’s guide towards value creation during and after the Global COVID-19 pandemic and see WTF looks like)

-WTF (What The Future) looks like? is perhaps the most common question that most of us have amidst this global pandemic chaos and economic catastrophe we are currently in.
-COVID-19 is expected to single-handedly bring an economic turmoil impacting global trade by about 13% to 32% and a 30-40% reduction in foreign direct investment, indicating a reset of the global financial clock between 10-12 years ago according to the WTO.
-As a result, many companies’ survival is threatened; resulting to massive lay-offs and looming bankruptcies.
-Organizations of all sizes who continue to wage war against this invisible enemy has sought refuge in their digital capabilities to keep their companies afloat in this turbulent time, putting a lot of pressure on the shoulders of their poor IT departments.
+WTF (What The Future) looks like?
+Perhaps the most common question that most of us have amidst this global pandemic chaos and economic catastrophe we are currently in.
+COVID-19 is expected to single-handedly bring an economic turmoil impacting global trade by about 13% to 32% and a 30-40% reduction in foreign direct investment, indicating a reset of the global financial clock between 10-12 years ago, according to the WTO.
+As a result, many companies’ survival is threatened, resulting in massive lay-offs and looming bankruptcies.
+Organizations of all sizes that continue to wage war against this invisible enemy have sought refuge in their digital capabilities to keep their companies afloat in this turbulent time, putting a lot of pressure on the shoulders of their poor IT departments.

 But, we all know that, Noah didn’t’ built his Ark when it was already raining and Blacky (the brother who built a cement house in the story of the 3 Little Pigs) made his due diligence, prepped-up, then invested a lot to be ready for the Big Bad Wolf.
 This gives rise to the fundamental question, are companies and IT organizations who did not prepare ahead of time doomed for eternity?
 Perhaps they maybe a little bit too late into the digital ballgame, but there’s no reason to despair -- it’s never too late to start.
 As they say, "the best way to plant a tree is 20 years ago, the second best time is -- NOW!"